Wurru Wurru Health Unit

 The Wurru Wurru Health Unit acknowledges and pays respect to the Traditional Custodians of the lands, waterways and skies on which the University campuses and clinical schools are located.
 This includes the Wurundjeri Woi Wurrung, Boon Wurrung, Dja Dja Wurrung, Wadawurrung and Taungurung of the Kulin Nation, as well as the Yorta-Yorta Nation.

-The Wurru Wurru Health Unit aims to advance the health of First Nations peoples in Australia to reduce inequity and create positive change.
-Our teaching and research is centred on the holistic view of health of First Nations peoples to promote wellbeing, underpinned by the principles of self-determination
+The Wurru Wurru Health Unit aims to advance the health of First Nations peoples to reduce inequity and create positive change.
+Our teaching and research is centred on the holistic view of health of First Nations peoples to promote wellbeing, underpinned by the principles of self-determination.

 Welcome

-The Wurru Wurru Health Unit (WWHU) is a part of the Melbourne Medical School and situated within the Department of Medical Education.
-The WWHU is dedicated to designing and delivering First Nations health, public health and preventative medicine curriculum to health professions students across the Faculty of Medicine, Dentistry and Health Sciences (MDHS).
+The Wurru Wurru Health Unit (WWH) is a First Nations health teaching and research team dedicated to high-quality, community-led and culturally informed work.
+The WWH is situated in the Department of Medical Education as part of the Melbourne Medical School.
+The WWH is dedicated to designing and delivering First Nations health, public health, and preventative medicine curriculum to health professions students across the Faculty of Medicine, Dentistry and Health Sciences (MDHS) at the University of Melbourne.
 The team are also passionate about qualitative and mixed methods research to ensure that all curriculum is informed by local First Nations communities and Elders of the Nations across Naarm (Melbourne) and Victoria.

-The WWHU is comprised of First Nations academics; Senior Lecturer and Director of the team Dr Ngaree Blow, Lecturer Madelyne Hudson-Buhagiar and Associate lecturers Brooke Conley and Storm Henry, as well as First Nations professional staff members Kerrie Armstrong and Teaka Williams.
-In addition, the WWHU supports 20 casual Aboriginal and/or Torres Strait Islander tutors.
+The WWH is comprised of First Nations academics; Senior Lecturer and Director of the team Dr Ngaree Blow, Senior Lecturer Madelyne Hudson-Buhagiar, Lecturer Nicolle Maganga, as well as First Nations professional staff member Avanah Brettschneider (parental leave cover Carly Andersson).
+In addition, the WWH supports 20 casual Aboriginal and/or Torres Strait Islander tutors and supports a number of medical and health professions students in completing research as part of their degree.

 Contact Us